testinggospels/camouflage/docs/folder-structure.md

 - Create a directory ${MOCKS_DIR}/users/\_\_ (double underscore)
 - Create a GET.mock file inside it with your required raw html response

-Similarily you can create PUT.mock, DELETE.mock etc in your intended path.
+Similarly you can create PUT.mock, DELETE.mock etc in your intended path.
 For wildcard, use directory name as \_\_ (double underscore)

 !!! note

-    Unlike original mockserver, request matching criteria, are taken care of inside the .mock files instead of naming the files in a certain way.
+    Unlike the original mockserver, request matching criteria are taken care of inside the .mock files instead of naming the files in a certain way.
 We intend to keep the file names simple and in the format *${HTTP_METHOD}.mock*

 !!! caution

-    Protocols http, https and http2, share the same mocks directory and folder structure, however folder structure and mocks directory for gRPC and websockets mocks is different.
+    Protocols http, https and http2, share the same mocks directory and folder structure, however folder structure and mocks directory for gRPC and websockets mocks are different.
 Please refer to the section **Mocking gRPC** if you are planning to create gRPC mocks.

 ## What data to put in .mock files